 \pagenumbering{roman}

 \centerline{ {\sc Abstract} }

 Traditionally health statistics are derived from civil and/or vital registration.
 Civil registration in low- to middle-income countries varies from partial coverage to essentially nothing at all.
-Consequently the state of the art for public health information in low- to middle-income countries is efforts to combine or triangulate data from different sources to produce a more complete picture across both time and space -- what we term {\em data melding}.
-Data sources amendable to this approach include sample surveys, sample registration systems, health and demographic surveillance systems, administrative records, census records, health facility records and others.
-There are very few useful demonstrations of `data melding', and the two of which we are aware both relate to HIV prevalence.
+Consequently the state of the art for public health information in low- to middle-income countries is efforts to combine or triangulate data from different sources to produce a more complete picture across both time and space -- {\em data amalgamation}.
+Data sources amenable to this approach include sample surveys, sample registration systems, health and demographic surveillance systems, administrative records, census records, health facility records and others.

 We propose a new statistical framework for gathering health and population data -- {\sc Hyak} -- that leverages the benefits of sampling and longitudinal, prospective surveillance to create a cheap, accurate, sustainable monitoring platform. {\sc Hyak} has three fundamental components: